Arquebus: Comparison to bows

 Furthermore, the amount of smoke produced by black-powder weapons was considerable, making it hard to see the enemy after a few salvos, unless there was enough wind to disperse the smoke quickly.
 (Conversely, this cloud of smoke also served to make it difficult for any archers to target the opposing soldiers who were using firearms.)
-Prior to the wheellock, the need for a lit match made stealth and concealment nearly impossible, particularly at night.
-Even with successful concealment, the smoke emitted by a single arquebus shot would make it quite obvious where a shot came from—at least in daylight.
-While with a crossbow or bow a soldier could conceivably kill silently, this was of course impossible with an explosion-driven projectile weapon like the arquebus.
+Before the wheellock, the need for a lit match made stealth and concealment nearly impossible, particularly at night.
+Even with successful concealment, the smoke emitted by a single arquebus shot would make it quite obvious where the shot came from, at least in daylight.
+While with a bow or crossbow a soldier could conceivably kill silently, this was of course impossible with an explosion-driven projectile weapon, such as the arquebus.
 The noise of arquebuses and the ringing in the ears that it caused could also make it hard to hear shouted commands.
 In the long run, the weapon could make the user permanently hard of hearing.
 Though bows and crossbows could shoot over obstacles by firing with high-arcing ballistic trajectories they could not do so very accurately or effectively.
 Sir John Smythe blamed the declining effectiveness of the longbow in part on English commanders who would place firearms at the front of their formations and bowmen at the back, where they could not see their targets and aim appropriately.

+Cultural references

+Arquebuse de L'Hermitage, a clear spirit made by macerating and distilling a large variety of plants, was supposedly invented in 1857 by a herbalist of the Marist Brothers in the Hermitage Monastery in Saint-Genis-Laval, France although other sources assert it was produced in France and Piedmont since the 18th century.
+Its name has been ascribed to the sensation of drinking it and to its use in treating the wounded.
+It remains in production by various companies and is drunk as a digestif.